• Kakemono Panel: A Pheasant in Flowering Branches

 This is an ink and gouache depiction of the Folie de la Bouëxière, the estate future president James Monroe purchased on March 28, 1795 while serving as the United States Minister to France under President George Washington.
 This representation highlights the unique, off-set approach to the estate, which appeared suddenly at the end of a long road lined with trees instead of at a more common straight axis.
 Monroe purchased the estate for 350,000 francs and lived there with wife Elizabeth, daughter Elizabeth "Eliza" Kortright Monroe, seven servants, a chef, a coachman, and a gardener for two years.
 The Monroes entertained at the estate, inviting a social circle that included other Americans and French officials.

-• Dolley Payne Todd Madison
+• Dolley Payne Todd Madison, White House Collection

 Bass Otis